ewencluley/one-third-window-gnome-extension/README.md

 Position window like [Rectangle](https://rectangleapp.com/) in Gnome!

+## Important note on Gnome versions
+As Gnome 45 introduced breaking changes to extensions, this extension will only support Gnome 45 going forward.
+Code for Gnome 44 and below can be found on the gnome-44 branch of this repo.

 ## Installation

 Clone this repository with git and do a `make install` to install it